oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 # Joining the Testnet

-This guide will cover setting up your nodes on the Public Testnet.
+This guide will cover setting up your nodes for The Quest, a multi-round staking competition (aka incentivized testnet) on the Oasis Network.
 It assumes some basic knowledge on the use of command line tools.

 ::: tip NOTE
-If you joined the Testnet prior to 11/26, use the following steps to upgrade:
+If you joined the Testnet prior to 1/15 and you plan to use the same entity for The Quest, use the following steps to upgrade:

 1. [Stop your node and wipe state while keeping your node's identity][ wipe-state-keep-id].